marlon-erler/universal-decentralized-network/README.md

 # Developing

-For TypeScript-based package, you can use the [udn-frontend](https://github.com/marlon-erler/udn-frontend) package to manage the connection.
+For TypeScript-based apps, you can use the [udn-frontend](https://github.com/marlon-erler/udn-frontend) package to manage the connection.
 If you want to/need to implement this yourself, follow the instructions below.

 The UDN is based on WebSockets, so you'd start by opening a WebSocket connection to a server.
 The only two types of messages you need to send are subscriptions and actual messages.